Chemical Assembly

 Discovery of new antibiotics

-To fight against multidrug-resistant pathogens, REU students will learn how to isolate and identify new bioactive natural products from underexplored microorganisms.
-They will be exposed to techniques in microbial fermentation, metabolite analysis, biosynthetic gene deletion, cloning and expression, enzyme activity assay, and metabolic engineering.
+The REU students will learn how to isolate and identify new bioactive natural products from underexplored microorganisms.
+They will be exposed to techniques in microbial fermentation, metabolite analysis, biosynthetic gene identification and mutation, cloning and expression, biosynthetic enzyme activity assay, and metabolic pathway engineering.
+The outcomes will contribute to the ongoing fight against multidrug-resistant pathogens.

 CHEMISTRY